micromaomao/blog/content/flip-a-coin-100/en.md

 At this point I was pretty comfortable to declare that both players are equally likely to win.
 However, that would obviously be too easy, and my friend quickly told me I was wrong.
 He also told me the correct answer, albeit without what I consider a good explanation.
 Let's explore this a bit more.

 In the above code, I have increased the sequence length because I didn't think the particular case of 100 mattered, and I just wanted more "samples". **This was my first mistake** &mdash; the question explicitly said 100, so there is no reason for me to arbitrarily increase the sequence.
-In the limit of an infinite sequence length (like we simulated above), Alice and Bob would score the same number of points, but let's actually do the simulation properly:
+In the limit of an infinite sequence length (like we simulated above), Alice and Bob would score the same number of points, but perhaps things are more complicated with a finite sequence length?
+Let's actually do the simulation properly:

 ```javascript
 const seq_len = 100;